ciscoketcheon/Email-Monitoring/README.md

 ### Deployment

-1. Configure Variables: Modify the following variables in the script as needed:
+1. **Configure Variables**: Modify the following variables in the script as needed:

     - SMTP_SERVER: IP or hostname of the SMTP server.
     - SMTP_PORT: SMTP service port (default 25).